 So let me tell you this, it’s ok to cry, it’s ok to want to scream and shout and it’s ok to have the desire to speak about your mental health.
 If someone you know is struggling with their mental health, don’t de-validate their story, don’t call them names and don’t assume you know what they are going through.
 Instead of telling someone how they feel and how they are appearing to others – hello just because I need to talk about having abandonment issues does not make me a spoiled brat!-consider a kinder approach.
 ‘It is so brave of you to share your struggles with your mental health with me and while I might not understand exactly what you are going through, I am here for you every step of the way.
 You have a friend in me’.
 You see what you are doing here is great: you are not claiming to know their story, you are not coaching them on what they should and shouldn’t do.
 Instead you are offering a helping hand, and just a kind word can be enough to have us reaching for help.

 Jeesh that was a little hardcore.
-I mean yes I feel very sorry for those who are hungry and in need of good healthcare, but you should never compare my story to someone elses’s.
+I mean yes, I appreciate that I could be worse.
+However, don’t presume to know me, or my story.
+You don’t know what I have been through, and what I have had to in order to survive.
+You should never compare my story to someone elses’s.
 I mean don’t you think I feel guilty already for -as how you put it- burdening you with my health issues?
 Did you ever stop to wonder why it is that I trust so few people with how hard struggling with depression can be?
 OK sure I am pretty open and honest about my mental health online, but it’s not like I actively go out of my way to tell my friends or family that I’m feeling s**tty for this exact reason.
 I feel baffled that you will tell me to first and foremost not compare myself to others but then in another statement tell me to think of those who ‘have it worse than me’.
 Yes ok, I feel grateful that I have a roof over my head, but there are many struggles that I go through, that you know nothing about, so please do not compare me to others it’s not cool.
 By reminding someone who is struggling with depression to be ‘thankful for what they do have’ you can A. make them feel guilty for confiding in you as they feel like you don’t understand their struggles and B. while it is important to find the positives in each day- and I do try and have an optimistic attitude- at the same time it really is imperative that you are honest about how you feel.
 Hiding your true feelings can have negative consequences in the long run.

 So What Should You Say?